Originally written and posted on 9/4/17, reposting on 9/4/18

 Just for the record, safety is a must…pony tails fly in the wind under tightly strapped riding helmets and boy hair shows sweaty evidence whenever the protective headgear is removed, chicken legs are always covered with blue jeans, and little toes are snug in a pair of boots or sneakers.

 We’ve come to this particular state park a number of times now and it always proves to be a nice break from the routine of chores, work, and electronics back home.
-A wide array of colorful wild flowers dot the hills amongst thousands of acres of tall conifers and Poison Ivy trail comes by its name naturally.
-In a playful manner sunsets seem magical, but I know it’s really God’s hand at a work of art.
-Finding time for relaxation, writing, and Bible reading always seem to occur effortlessly for me when visiting this home away from home.
+A wide array of colorful wildflowers dot the many hills of sand amongst thousands of acres of tall conifers; and Poison Ivy trail comes by its name naturally.
+In a playful manner sunsets seem magical, although I know it’s really God’s hand at a work of art.
+Finding time for relaxation, writing, and Bible reading always seems to occur effortlessly for me when visiting this home away from home.